bleehu/CXDocs/README.md

 ## Setting up postgres database for login, bestiary, and character creation

-you will need Postgres 9.5.x
+you will need Postgres 9.5.x or 10.x

 ### On Ubuntu 16.04